ant-design/ant-design-web3/docs/guide/contributing.md

 ## How to Contribute

-**When submitting a PR, please execute `pnpm changeset` to generate the change description first, and then submit the PR.** We manage version releases through [changesets](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md).
-Executing this command will generate change description files under `.changeset`, and these files will be automatically merged into `CHANGELOG.md` when released.
-But not every PR needs a change description, for example, PRs that do not involve package content modifications such as documents and official websites do not need to execute this command.
+**When submitting a PR, please execute `pnpm changeset` to generate the changelog first, and then submit the PR.** We manage version releases through [changesets](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md).
+Executing this command will generate changelog files under `.changeset`, and these files will be automatically merged into `CHANGELOG.md` when released.
+But not every PR needs a changelog, for example, PRs that do not involve package content modifications such as documents and official websites do not need to execute this command.

 ### Contribute Code